-Yes, but only in the case where the pledged collateral is SBA 7(a) Pool Certificates.
-However, each Certificate must fall into a weighted average life range such that the same haircut percentage is applied to each Certificate.
+Yes, but only in the case where the pledged collateral is SBA

+7(a) Pool Certificates.
+However, each Certificate must fall into a weighted average life range such that the same haircut percentage is applied to each Certificate and the frequency of the interest rate reset on each Certificate must be the same (e.g., monthly or quarterly).
 In all other cases, a borrower may pledge only a single eligible ABS as collateral for a single TALF loan.